easytarget/MQ-Pro-IO/README.md

 ![My Hardware](reference/waveshare_SX1268_LoRa_HAT/overview.jpg)

 ## MQ Pro GPIO
-Providing a full GPIO how-to is beyond the scope of this document, I use GPIOd to do this.
+Providing a full GPIO how-to is beyond the scope of this document, I use LGPIO in python to do this.
 But have also used direct pinctl control via the `/sys/class/gpio` tree.

-There are many tutorials on doing this online that give a better explanation than I can here

 For some basic GPIO use look at the following: https://worldbeyondlinux.be/posts/gpio-on-the-mango-pi/